acoppes/acoppes/site/_posts/2022-11-22-i-quit-myjob-now-what.markdown

 Leaving the company I worked on the last ten years of my life was a really hard decision to make but at the same time I feel it was the right one.
 Ironhide was growing too fast and too much and even though I don't disagree with that vision of big company I didn't want that for me.
 I still love the people and every game we did there and wish for them to keep making awesome games that I will totally play.
 I will always be a fan.

 I still don't know for sure what I'm going to do next.
-I didn't have a plan before leaving like another job offering nor a part time project and I know it wasn't a smart move.
+I didn't have a plan before leaving like another job offering nor a part time project.

 My plan for now is to practice and learn a lot about different games I don't have experience while making small prototypes and experimenting with gameplay at the same time.